alkohout/alkohout.github.io/_posts/2025-03-27-data_collection.md

 	   SIPEX-II was a spring experiment in East Antarctica during the season of ice melt and retreat.
 	   PIPERS was an autumn experiment during the sea-ice growth period in the Ross Sea.
 	   The majority of units were deployed via crane, but a handful were deployed via Zodiac where ice cores were taken along with drone imagery.
-	   More information, data downloads and publication links can be found on <a href="https://data.mendeley.com/datasets/b33xxnpfyw/1"> Mendeley</a>. </p>
+	   More information, data downloads and publication links can be found on <a href="https://data.mendeley.com/datasets/b33xxnpfyw/1" target="_blank"> Mendeley</a>. </p>
         </div>
        </div>
     </section>